PRodriguez19/MMG3320-5320/docs/ch09/17_counting_reads.md

 ## Key Considerations

-  + Stranded vs. Unstranded Data:
+**Stranded vs. Unstranded Data:**
   + Many RNA-Seq protocols preserve strand information.
 Setting -s yes or -s reverse ensures proper assignment.

-  + Feature Type:
+**Feature Type:**
   + HTSeq-count assigns reads based on featuretype (default is exon in GTF).
 If needed, use -t to specify other features.

-  + Overlap Mode:
+**Overlap Mode:**
   + Some reads may overlap multiple features; the -m flag determines how they are assigned (union, intersection-strict, intersection-nonempty).

 ## Limitations & Alternatives

   + HTSeq-count is a gene-level summarization tool; it does not handle transcript-level quantification.
   + It requires sorted BAM/SAM files.
-  + Alternative tools like featureCounts (faster) or Salmon/RSEM (for transcript-level quantification) may be preferred in some cases.
+  + Alternative tools like featureCounts (..which is faster) or Salmon/RSEM (for transcript-level quantification) may be preferred in some cases.

 ***